Deleting data

 # Enable automatic snapshot expiration for entire catalognpx wrangler r2 bucket catalog snapshot-expiration enable my-bucket \ --older-than-days 30 \ --retain-last 5

-# Enable automatic compaction for entire catalognpx wrangler r2 bucket catalog compaction enable my-bucket \ --target-size 256More information can be found in the table maintenance and manage catalogs documentation.
+# Enable automatic compaction for entire catalognpx wrangler r2 bucket catalog compaction enable my-bucket \ --target-size 256Refer to additional examples in the manage catalogs documentation.

 The following are basic examples using PySpark but similar operations can be performed using other Iceberg-compatible engines.
 To configure PySpark, refer to our example or the official PySpark documentation ↗.